Alcoholism has been known by a variety of terms, including alcohol abuse and alcohol dependence. Today, it’s referred to as alcohol use disorder.

 - continuing to drink even when legal, social, or economic problems develop

-Sometimes it can be hard to draw the line between safe alcohol use and alcohol abuse or dependence.
-The Mayo Clinic suggests that if you answer yes to any of the following questions, you may have a problem with alcohol:
+Sometimes it can be hard to draw the line between safe alcohol use and the misuse of alcohol.
+The Mayo Clinic suggests that you may misuse alcohol if you answer "yes" to some of the following questions:

 - Do you feel guilty about drinking?